prathu10/Stock_Dashboard_Azure/README.md

-# Stock Market Dashboard with Real-Time Data
+# 💰Stock Market Dashboard with Real-Time Data
 This project is an end-to-end data analytics pipeline that collects real-time and historical stock market data using Yahoo Finance API, stores it in a secure Azure SQL database, and visualizes key market insights through an interactive Power BI dashboard.

  ##  Project Overview